Men Seeking Alimony in Jacksonville, FL

 As a way of negotiating a better divorce settlement agreement, men will often seek alimony as means of compensation.
 Men understand that alimony is a powerful tool because most women will deter from the idea of writing a monthly check.
 An ex-wife may be more apt to give up a second home or a larger portion of her retirement rather than staying in monthly contact with her ex-husband.

 Whether you’re intending to use it as leverage or you’re ready to move on with your life alimony check in hand, you need the right lawyer to execute the right plan.
-Contact the legal team at Kenny Leigh & Associates with offices in Jacksonville, Daytona, Gainesville, Orange Park, Fleming Island, and Boca Raton, FL today to get started on building your case.
+Contact the legal team at Kenny Leigh & Associates with offices in Jacksonville, Ormond Beach, Gainesville, Orange Park, Fleming Island, and West Palm Beach, FL today to get started on building your case.